This article has links to products and services we love, which we may make commission from.

-There is also some parking garages along Coronado Drive, which backs on to the Beach Walk and is close to Clearwater Marina.
+There are also some parking garages along Coronado Drive, which backs onto the Beach Walk and is close to Clearwater Marina.

 Most parking lots accept credit cards.

-Alleviate all of this stress by leaving the car at your accommodation and use the Jolly Trolley, which stops at South Beach attractions and North Beach locations.
+Alleviate all of this stress by leaving the car at your accommodation and using the Jolly Trolley, which stops at South Beach attractions and North Beach locations.